geethasruthikalluri/MarketPriceHandler/README.md

 QuoteDataManager - cache maintained for symbol to price information

-Test class also written to verify the functionality
+QuoteDataTest - Test class written to verify the functionality